-Pterodactyl is the common term for the winged reptiles properly called pterosaurs, which belong to the taxonomic order Pterosauria.
+Pterodactyl is the common term for the winged reptiles properly called pterosaurs, which belong to the taxonomic order Pterosauria, according to McGill University (opens in new tab).
 Scientists typically avoid using the term and concentrate on individual genera, such as Pterodactylus and Pteranodon.

-Pterosaurs first appeared in the late Triassic Period and roamed the skies until the end of the Cretaceous Period (228 to 66 million years ago), according to an article published in 2008 in the German scientific journal Zitteliana.
+Pterosaurs first appeared in the late Triassic Period and roamed the skies until the end of the Cretaceous Period (228 to 66 million years ago), according to the journal Zitteliana (opens in new tab).
 Pterosaurs lived among the dinosaurs and became extinct around the same time, but they were not dinosaurs.
 Rather, pterosaurs were flying reptiles.

 Modern birds didn't descend from pterosaurs; birds' ancestors were small, feathered, terrestrial dinosaurs.

-The first pterosaur discovered was Pterodactylus, identified in 1784 by Italian scientist Cosimo Collini, who thought he had discovered a marine creature that used its wings as paddles.
+The first pterosaur discovered was Pterodactylus, identified in 1784 by Italian scientist Cosimo Collini, who thought he had discovered a marine creature that used its wings as paddles, according to the Geological Society of London (opens in new tab).

 A French naturalist, Georges Cuvier, proposed that the creatures could fly in 1801, and then later coined the term "Ptero-dactyle" in 1809 after the discovery of a fossil skeleton in Bavaria, Germany.
 This was the term used until scientists realized they were finding different genera of flying reptiles.
 However, "pterodactyl" stuck as the popular term.

 Pterodactylus comes from the Greek word pterodaktulos, meaning "winged finger," which is an apt description of its flying apparatus.
-The primary component of the wings of Pterodactylus and other pterosaurs were made up of a skin and muscle membrane that stretched from the animals' highly elongated fourth fingers of the hands to the hind limbs.
+The primary component of the wings of Pterodactylus and other pterosaurs were made up of a skin and muscle membrane that stretched from the animals' highly elongated fourth fingers of the hands to the hind limbs, according to Mcgill University.

 The reptiles also had membranes running between the shoulders and wrists (possibly incorporating the first three fingers of the hands), and some groups of pterosaurs had a third membrane between their legs, which may have connected to or incorporated a tail.

 Early research suggested pterosaurs were cold-blooded animals that were more suited to gliding than active flying.
-However, scientists later discovered that some pterosaurs, including Sordes pilosus and Jeholopterus ninchengensis, had furry coats consisting of hairlike filaments called pycnofibers, suggesting they were warm-blooded and generated their own body heat, according to a 2002 study in the Chinese Science Bulletin.
+However, scientists later discovered that some pterosaurs, including Sordes pilosus and Jeholopterus ninchengensis, had furry coats consisting of hairlike filaments called pycnofibers, suggesting they were warm-blooded and generated their own body heat, according to the Chinese Science Bulletin (opens in new tab).

 Sizes of pterosaurs

-Pterodactylus antiquus (the only known species of the genus) was a comparatively small pterosaur, with an estimated adult wingspan of about 3.5 feet (1.06 meters), according to a 2012 study in the journal Paläontologische Zeitschrift.
+Pterodactylus antiquus (the only known species of the genus) was also a comparatively small pterosaur, with an estimated adult wingspan of about 3.5 feet (1.06 meters), according to the journal Paläontologische Zeitschrift (opens in new tab).
 There was some confusion early on as to the size of the Pterodactylus, because some of the specimens turned out to be juveniles rather than adults.

 Pteranodon, discovered in 1876 by Othniel C. Marsh, was much bigger.
-It had a wingspan that ranged from 9 to 20 feet (2.7 to 6 m), according to a 2000 study in Current Research in Earth Sciences, a peer-reviewed bulletin of the Kansas Geological Survey.
+It had a wingspan that ranged from 9 to 20 feet (2.7 to 6 m), according to Current Research in Earth Sciences (opens in new tab), a peer-reviewed bulletin of the Kansas Geological Survey.
+It's thought that Pteranodon spent its time soaring over open ocean in the hunt for fish.
+These pterosaurs would have been rarely seen on land and potentially spent their time on the water when not in the air, according to the American Museum of natural History (opens in new tab).
+This means that their wings would have had to generate enormous amounts of force to lift them from the water back into the sky.

 Another large pterosaur was Coloborhynchus capito, which had a wingspan of about 23 feet (7 m).
-This discovery, described in a 2012 article in the journal Cretaceous Research, followed an examination of a fossil that had been in the Natural History Museum of London since 1884.
+This discovery, described in the journal Cretaceous Research, followed an examination of a fossil that had been in the Natural History Museum of London since 1884.

 Given the large number of different types of pterosaurs, the physical characteristics of the winged reptiles varied widely depending on the genera.

 Pterosaurs often had long necks, which sometimes had throat pouches similar to pelicans' for catching fish.
-Most pterosaur skulls were long and full of needlelike teeth.
-However, pterosaurs of the taxonomic family Azhdarchidae, which ruled the Late Cretaceous skies and included Quetzalcoatlus northropi, were toothless, according to a 2014 study in the journal ZooKeys.
+Most pterosaur skulls were long and full of needle like teeth.
+However, pterosaurs of the taxonomic family Azhdarchidae, which ruled the Late Cretaceous skies and included Quetzalcoatlus northropi, were toothless, according to the journal ZooKeys (opens in new tab).

 A distinguishing feature of pterosaurs was the crest on their heads.
 Though it was initially thought that pterosaurs had no crests, it's now known that crests were widespread across pterosaur genera and came in various forms.